Deathyhummy9/pfSense-and-OpenVPN-Remote-Access-Lab/README.md

 </p>

-<h1>pfSense and OpenVPN remote access lab</h1>
+<h1>pfSense and OpenVPN Remote Radio Endpoint Access Lab</h1>
-This project demonstrates how to configure pfSense as an OpenVPN server and connect a Linux client to securely route traffic through the VPN.
+This project demonstrates how to configure **pfSense** as an **OpenVPN server** and connect a **remote Linux client** to securely access an internal **radio endpoint device** on a protected LAN.
-It simulates a typical remote employee VPN scenario, showcasing networking, firewall, and routing fundamentals<br />
+It simulates a realistic field technician workflow — connecting through VPN to manage network-connected radios or base stations — while showcasing networking, routing, and firewall fundamentalss<br />